Gundoganfa/Matlab_MLP_BackProp/README.md

 Momentum is NOT added to the code to keep it simple enough to read.

 TODO:
-1. I'll add another file to show MLP with momentum
-2. A generalized version of MLP BP with momentum will be added when I have time...
+1. A generalized version of MLP BP with momentum will be added when I have time...

 Model will be trained with kaggle data to guess hearth attack possibility.